mjordan/islandora_dump_datastreams/README.md

 * Add logic to output newspaper and book objects and all their pages' derivatives so that they can be ingested with [Book Batch](https://github.com/Islandora/islandora_book_batch), and [Newspaper Batch](https://github.com/Islandora/islandora_newspaper_batch)
 * Add logic to output generic compound objects and their childrens' derivatives
+* Add the ability to purge an object after it has been dumped, so that worker Islandora instances do not not need to keep two "copies" of each object (the ingested copy and the dumped copy)

 ## License